Meet Our Team

 Meet Jessica Boateng-Bediako, our Events Officer.

-Jessica is a law conversion student at BPP University with a strong interest in human behaviour, social justice, and the role of legal systems in shaping society.
-As Events Planner at The BAME Woman in Law, she supports the planning and delivery of impactful events that promote inclusion, mentorship, and access to opportunities for underrepresented voices in the legal profession.
+As Events Officer at The BAME Woman in Law, Jessica supports the planning and delivery of events that promote inclusion, mentorship, and access to opportunities for underrepresented voices in the legal profession.

-Jessica brings valuable experience from the Ghanaian legal and judicial sector, having worked with the Judicial Service of Ghana, the Legal Assistance Network, and on national judicial reform initiatives, alongside professional experience with the U.S. Embassy in Ghana.
+Jessica brings experience from the Ghanaian legal and judicial sector, including work with the Judicial Service of Ghana and the U.S. Embassy in Ghana.

 -